eserie/wax-ml/README.md

 to develop "mini-languages" tailored to specific scientific domains.

 ** [Flax](https://github.com/google/flax)
 also has a module API.
-We should consider using it in WAX too!
+We should consider using it in WAX-ML too!

 ## Universal functions

-WAX uses [eagerpy](https://github.com/jonasrauber/eagerpy) to efficiently mix different types of tensors and develop high level APIs to work with e.g. [numpy](https://numpy.org/), [pandas](https://pandas.pydata.org/), [xarray](http://xarray.pydata.org/en/stable/).
+WAX-ML uses [eagerpy](https://github.com/jonasrauber/eagerpy) to efficiently mix different types of tensors and develop high level APIs to work with e.g. [numpy](https://numpy.org/), [pandas](https://pandas.pydata.org/), [xarray](http://xarray.pydata.org/en/stable/).